-Activity Evidence that supports this approach Challenge number(s) addressed Recipe for Change MSA CPD EEF: IMPROVING SOCIAL AND EMO- TIONAL LEARNING: Establish schoolwide norms, expectations and routines that support children's social and emotional development.
+Activity Evidence that supports this approach Challenge number(s) addressed Recipe for Change MSA CPD - enhance playground provision EEF: IMPROVING SOCIAL AND EMO- TIONAL LEARNING: develop lunchtime practice and routines that support children's social and emotional development, specifically to lunchtime play.
 Whole school approach to lunchtime provision 2,3,5 School uniform; including free 'pre- loved' uniform.
 Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
 Schools intending to change their school uniform policy should therefore consider what provision can be made to cover the costs of uniform changes for disadvantaged pupils.
 3 Music EEF: enriching education has intrinsic benefits.
 We think all children, including those from disadvantaged backgrounds, deserve a well-rounded, culturally rich, education.
-3,4 Residential Learningaway.org.uk: The evidence continues to show that many of the positive impacts seen on the residential, for example on the development of relationships, confidence and engagement with learning, as well as the delivery of 2,3,4, 5 learning, were also being sustained back in school.
-Breakfast Club Catering The Children's Society: Young people are going to school hungry.
-These young people have to work extra hard to stay happy, motivated and focused on the future On average 26% of our attendees at Breakfast Club are PPG 2,3,4, 5 Additional resources Additional learning resources, e.g. travel/transport and some lunch time play equipment.
+3,4 Residential Learningaway.org.uk: The evidence continues to show that many of the positive impacts seen on the residential, for example on the development of relationships, confidence and engagement with learning, as well as the delivery of learning, were also being sustained back in school.
+2,3,4, 5 Breakfast Club Catering The Children's Society: Young people are going to school hungry.
+These young people have to 2,3,4, 5 work extra hard to stay happy, motivated and focused on the future University Develop aspirations of pupils.
+Providing a wide range of enrichment opportunities 2,3,4,5 Additional resources Additional learning resources, e.g. travel/transport and some lunch time play equipment.
 3